 For financial assets and liabilities that are liquid or have a short-term maturity it is assumed that the carrying amounts approximate to their fair value.
-These include held-to-maturity investments, cash and cash equivalents, interest receivable, accrued expenses and accruals for distributions.
+These include cash and cash equivalents, fixed deposits, interest receivable, accrued expenses and accruals for distributions.